-No matter if the crime gets charged as a misdemeanor or a felony, a conviction will result in the revocation of a person’s driver’s license and driving privileges for four years.
+No matter if the crime gets charged as a misdemeanor or a felony, a conviction will revoke your driver’s license and driving privileges for four years.

-Further, a fourth time DUI will result in the defendant being designated as a habitual traffic offender, per Vehicle Code 14601.3, for three years.5
+Further, a fourth-time DUI will result in you being designated as a habitual traffic offender, per Vehicle Code 14601.3, for three years.5

-Note that if a person receives probation for this offense, a judge can order that the defendant install an ignition interlock device as a probation condition.
+Note that if you receive probation for this offense, a judge can order that you install an ignition interlock device as a probation condition.

 4. Are there related laws?